thinkh/thermalplot/README.md

 3. Run `docker build -t thermalplot:latest .`
 4. Wait until the initial build has finished (this might take around 30-40 minutes)

+**Troubleshooting**

+In case the provision.sh is not starting, open the file in your editor and change the end of line sequence for this file from *CRLF* to *LF* (i.e., from Windows to Linux).
+Save the file and restart the build process again.

 ## Run ThermalPlot